osbuild/image-builder/README.md

 To completely replace the default base repositories during a build the option `--force-repo=file:///path/to/repos` can be used.

+When replacing repositories with Katello/Satellite kickstart trees, make sure to use HTTP URL instead of HTTPS because there is no entitlement certificate available during the build.
+Also, keep in mind that GPG check is disabled when overriding base repositories.
+To use GPG, use `--data-dir` instead.

 Note that the repositories defined there will be used for all dependency solving and there is no safeguards, i.e. one can point to a fedora-43 repository url and try to build a centos-9 image type and